westland garden health logo

 Thin out fruit

-A lot of fruit trees such as apples, pears and plums will start to fall off the plant in June.
+Many fruit trees, such as apples, pears, and plums, begin to drop their fruit in June.
 This is called ‘June drop’.
-This is because fruit trees produce a lot of young fruits but the tree cannot produce enough nutrients to enable them to all grow into healthy fruit.
+This is because fruit trees produce a lot of young fruits, but the tree cannot produce enough nutrients to enable them to all grow into healthy fruit.
 Therefore, some of them will drop off.
 However, you may need to thin out the fruit crops further to produce a better final overall crop.
-Below is a guideline of the spacing you should try to give the fruit to develop fully.
+Below is a guideline for the spacing you should try to give the fruit to develop fully.

 • Cooking apple: fruit 15 to 22cm apart